evgenyneu/js-evaluator-for-android/README.md

 # Run JavaScript in Android apps (library)

 Evaluates JavaScript and gets results.
 This is an alternative to `evaluateJavascript` method of the WebView.
-Supports Android version 3.0 (Honeycomb) and newer.
+Supports Android version 4.0 (Ice Cream Sandwich) and newer.

 ## Get AAR file